USAFA-ECE/ece382/_sources/Assignments/lab8.md

 ### Implement alarm algorithm in Program8_3()

-Implement the alarm algorithm by using `Program8_3()` within `Lab08_LED_Switchesmain.c`, as described in the Synopsis and shown in the block diagram below.
+Complete `Program8_3()` within `Lab08_InterfacingIOmain.c`.
+You will implement the alarm algorithm described in the Synopsis and shown in the block diagram below.

 ```{image} ./figures/Lab08_FlowChart.png
 :width: 380